Vamshikrishan/Sentemental_analysis/README.md

 ---

 ## 📑 Additional Notes
-- If you face path issues in Colab, double-check the folder path in Drive.
+- If you face path issues in Colab, double-check the folder path in Drive:https://drive.google.com/drive/folders/1kimZDM_qAoPNEHw7s3ya0BL78uknT_iz?usp=sharing
 - You can extend this project by:
   - Adding more preprocessing (stopword removal, stemming, lemmatization)
   - Using a larger dataset